Applying to the Research Program

 Yes.
 Dress attire requirements are meant to ensure safety in the laboratories and professionalism in the clinical setting.
 For research internships, the dress code is long pants (no shorts, capris, or skirts), closed toe shoes (no sandals), and long hair secured in a ponytail.
 For clinical internships the dress code is business attire.
 In addition, there are a few days where all interns will be required to wear business attire for formal presentations.
 This information will be provided in detail to interns accepted into the program.

 Students who live further than commuting distance from Roswell Park may either find their own living accommodations or live at the dormitories on the campus of Canisius College.
 The dormitory is recently renovated and features 24-hour security, free Wi-Fi access and air-conditioning.
 A Resident Assistant (RA) will be living in the dormitory with our students.
 Room and board expenses are paid by the student.
 Learn more about dormitories at Canisius College.

 Metro bus and subway lines are available modes of transportation.
-It is a two-minute walk from the Canisius College campus to the Metro rail station.
 Monthly passes are available for purchase once students arrive at the campus.

 Yes.
 There are periodic social activities planned for both weeknights and weekends during the course of the program.
 These activities are meant for interns to bond with their peers and enjoy relaxation time away from their research experience.
 Participants will receive a program schedule that lists these activities at the start of the program.

-While 2020 events have not been confirmed yet, events in previous years have included restaurant nights, tours of Niagara Falls and Buffalo Bisons minor league baseball games.
+While 2021 events have not been confirmed yet due to the COVID-19 pandemic, events in previous years have included restaurant nights, tours of Niagara Falls and Buffalo Bisons minor league baseball games.